 These sensations don’t have to be extreme to be upsetting to a child with autism.
 People with this condition perceive sensory stimuli differently than neurotypical individuals.
 Seemingly ordinary experiences can feel overwhelmingly stressful to a child with autism.

 Related resource: Top 25 Online Master’s in Autism Spectrum Disorder (ASD)

-Overall, childcare workers earn a median annual salary of around $22,000, or about $10.75 per hour, according to the US Bureau of Labor Statistics.
-The top ten percent of income earners in the childcare profession take home about $15 per hour or more, and nannies with special credentials and skills are able to charge more than the average rate for their services.
+Childcare workers earn a median annual salary of around $22,000, or about $10.75 per hour, according to the US Bureau of Labor Statistics.
+The top 10 percent of income earners in the childcare profession take home about $15 per hour or more.
+Nannies with special credentials and skills are able to charge more than the average rate for their services.

 Full-time nannies for children with autism can earn significantly more money than the average childcare worker.
-Live-in nannies with the proper training, experience, and credentials can charge a premium rate for their services, but not every family with autistic children can afford to pay such a high rate for childcare.
+Live-in nannies with the proper training, experience, and credentials can charge a premium rate for their services.
+However, not every family with autistic children can afford to pay such a high rate for childcare.

 Nannies for children with autism have all the same responsibilities as regular nannies, but they also must take on the critical responsibility of helping autistic children deal with their symptoms.
 These symptoms typically include panic and agitation brought on by a moment of overstimulation.
 Autistic children have a tendency to wave their arms and cry out in discomfort when they are exposed to an overwhelming stimulus.
 This reaction is sometimes called “stimming” because it happens when an autistic child becomes stimulated.